How It Works

 How Four Food Works

-This page explains what information Four Food uses, what is original to the site, and how page quality is reviewed over time.
+This page explains how Four Food organizes restaurant details into practical pages and how page quality is reviewed over time.

 What data may appear on a page

-A restaurant page may include structured business details, menu information, photos, ordering or reservation links, and review-related signals when those inputs are available to the site.
+A restaurant page may include business details, menu information, photos, ordering or reservation links, and review-related signals when those details are available for that restaurant.

-Four Food is not meant to be a raw mirror of a single source.
-The site adds value through page layout, menu grouping, photo presentation, topic breakdowns, practical comparison patterns, and simplified browsing flows on city and restaurant pages.
+Four Food helps diners compare restaurants faster through clean page layout, menu grouping, photo presentation, topic breakdowns, and practical browsing patterns across city and restaurant pages.

 How summaries and page features are handled